philpagel/debian-headless/README.md

 # Debian headless/remote installation

-I wanted to do a headless (remote) installation for a server – i.e. without any keyboard access or the chance to peek at a temporarily connected screen.
+I wanted to install Debian on a server remotely – i.e. without any keyboard access or the chance to peek at a temporarily connected screen.
 I found plenty of information on the net but none of the tutorials really worked for me.
 Some included preseeding the image but failed to automatically start the installation without a key press, others seemed to customize a zillion things but ended up getting stuck in some error message or other.
+The problem with ssh remote installation with stock images is that they still require some initial human interaction to select the desired menu option and some basic setup before the network is configured.
+That makes the whole point of remote installation moot...

-So I read my way through all of them and put together a slim working solution – at least working for me.
+So I read my way through lots of tutorials and put together a slim working solution – at least working for me.
 So here is my minimal and lazy solution to Debian headless installation image building.
 I mostly documented it for myself but maybe it's useful for someone out there.

 ## In a nutshell